holochain/docs-pages/src/concepts/2_application_architecture.md

 ## Layers of the application stack

 Holochain handles a lot of things for you, keeping your workload minimal.
-That’s why it’s a “p2p framework”.
+That’s why we call it a framework.
 You rely on Holochain for things like data persistence and a peer-to-peer networking and communication layer, and get on with building your application and business logic.

-Now, let’s get into the details of how a Holochain app is put together.
-Holochain apps (hApps) are made from loosely coupled components.
-Here’s how they are built.
+Now, let’s get into the details of all the components of a Holochain app, and how they fit together.

 ### At a glance

+First of all, the term 'user' doesn't feel quite right for Holochain, where each person actually runs the application on their device, helping to build the shared infrastructure that keeps the application alive.
+Let's call them a 'participant' instead.

-Let's introduce all the terms first, so you're familiar with how they fit together when you encounter them.
-The **client** talks with the **conductor**, which runs multiple **hApps**.
-Each hApp is made of one or more **cells**, which are active instances of **DNAs**, which in turn are made of one more executable **zome** modules.
+Now let's quickly introduce all the terms, so you're familiar with them when you encounter them.
+A **client** running on a participant's device talks with their **conductor**, which runs multiple **hApps**.
+Each hApp is made of one or more **cells**, which are the live instances of **DNAs** that run on behalf of the participant.
+These DNAs, in turn, are made of one more executable **zome** modules.

 All clear?
-Let's dig in.
+Don't worry; it'll make more sense as we dig in.

 ### Client

-A **client** on the user's device, such as a GUI or utility script, talks to the Holochain conductor and its running hApps via [remote procedure calls (RPCs)](https://en.wikipedia.org/wiki/Remote_procedure_call) over [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
-A hApp can also send [signals](../9_signals/) back to the client; signals are useful for real-time events.
+A **client** on the participant's device, such as a GUI or utility script, talks to their Holochain conductor and its running hApps via [remote procedure calls (RPCs)](https://en.wikipedia.org/wiki/Remote_procedure_call) over [WebSocket](https://en.wikipedia.org/wiki/WebSocket).
+A hApp can also send [signals](../9_signals/) back to the client; signals are useful for real-time event notifications.

 The client is like the front end of a traditional app and can be written with whatever language, toolkit, or framework you like.
 One hApp can have multiple clients, and one client can talk to multiple hApps.
 You can even make a headless client, like a shell script or scheduled task.
 This client and its related hApp make up a complete application.
 A lot more of the business logic of your application might end up being written in the client than you're used to, and we'll explain why later.

 ### Conductor

-The hApp is hosted in the user's **conductor**.
-It's the runtime that sandboxes and executes hApp code, handles crytographic keys and signing, manages data flow and storage, and handles network connections both locally to clients and remotely to peers.
+The hApp is hosted in the participant's **conductor**.
+It's the runtime that sandboxes and executes hApp code, handles crytographic keys and signing, manages data flow and storage, and handles connections both locally to clients and remotely to peers.
 When the conductor receives a function call from the client or another agent on the network, it routes it to the executable code in the proper hApp.

-In some ways, you can think of the conductor as a web application server, but one that runs on every user's device.
+In some ways, you can think of the conductor as a web application server, but one that runs on every participant's device.
 It is called the conductor because in one sense it ['leads the orchestra'](https://en.wikipedia.org/wiki/Conducting), and in another sense because it has good ['conductivity'](https://en.wikipedia.org/wiki/Electrical_conductor).

-hApps communicate with each other privately and securely in peer-to-peer networks thanks to the conductor.
+Participants in a hApp communicate with each other privately and securely in peer-to-peer networks thanks to the conductor.
 The conductor can manage more than one set of private/public key pairs, representing either different people or different identities for the same person, and the same key pair can be used with more than one hApp.

 ### hApp